 Committee commentary. - Rule 12-201 NMRA addresses the time within which a notice of appeal from an appealable order or judgment must be filed.
 In 2013, the committee amended Paragraphs D and E to clarify, codify, and to a limited extent reform current practice.
-Prior amendments to the rules of civil procedure and appellate procedure have largely eliminated the automatic denial of post-trial or post-judgment motions that extend the time to appeal - so-called "tolling" motions.
-The 2013 amendments were prepared in conjunction with amendments to the rules of civil procedure that address motions for reconsideration specifically and provide for a uniform 30-day filing period for post-trial or post-judgment motions brought under a procedural rule or under Section 39-1-1 NMSA 1978.
+Prior amendments to the rules of civil procedure and appellate procedure have largely eliminated the automatic denial of post-trial or post-judgment motions that extend the time to appeal-so-called "tolling" motions.
+The 2013 amendments were prepared in conjunction with amendments to the rules of civil procedure that address motions for reconsideration specifically and provide for a uniform thirty (30)-day filing period for post-trial or post-judgment motions brought under a procedural rule or under NMSA 1978, Section 39-1-1.
 The amendments to Paragraph D, in addition to adding clarity, address the effect of a withdrawn tolling motion on the time to appeal.
 They also address the efficacy of a notice of appeal that is filed before all timely filed post-trial or post-judgment tolling motions have been disposed of.
-The amendments allow the district court to dispose of any timely filed post-trial or postjudgment motion even if a notice of appeal has been filed; the notice does not divest the district court of jurisdiction to rule on the motion.
+The amendments allow the district court to dispose of any timely filed post-trial or post-judgment motion even if a notice of appeal has been filed; the notice does not divest the district court of jurisdiction to rule on the motion.

 Paragraph A determines the basic time within which to appeal, which may be affected by tolling motions (Paragraph D) or by a motion for an extension of time (Paragraph E).
-No change was made to Paragraph A or to Paragraphs B or C.